 She received her Pedagogical Certification for the Study of Classical Ballet (Vaganova Pedagogical Training) from Dr. Peggy Willis-Aarnio, and currently teaches online certification courses in conjunction with AIT and the Ohio Conservatory of Ballet.
 She conducts workshops worldwide for Ballet for Figure Skaters, Floor-Barre, and Russian Method Classical ballet.
 She is the author of the internationally successful books Fundamentals of Alignment and Classical Movement for Figure Skaters and Lessons in Classical Ballet for the Figure Skater.

 Co-Founder of AIT Boston

-John Mucko started his professional career with Ice Follies and later joined Holiday on Ice in Europe traveling the world for 9 years.
+John Mucko (he/him) started his professional career with Ice Follies and later joined Holiday on Ice in Europe traveling the world for 9 years.
 He has been coaching figure skating for nearly 40 years and holds a Master Rating in choreography with the Professional Skaters Association, as well as a AIT certification with American Ice Theatre.
 John co-founded AIT Boston alongside Kate McSwain in 2015 and co-directed the Boston satellite through 2019.
 He established the grassroots AIT educational series in Rockland, MA.
 John also created the American Ice Theatre annual “Key to Creativity” Award that AIT rewards to a skating director, volunteer, or coach who supports and promotes the AIT mission and values each year.
 He has directed many workshops to introduce athletes of all ages to the concept of using dance movements, gestures, and emotions in their skating performance.
 He also served on the US Figure Skating Theatre On Ice Development Committee and currently serves on the PSA Theatre on Ice Ratings Committee.

 Founder of American Ice Theatre